Psychology (AA-T Degree A0324)

 Degree A0324

 The Associate in Arts in Psychology for Transfer introduces students to the psychological principles and methodologies used in the scientific study of mental processes and behaviors.
-Students will acquire the foundational knowledge necessary to pursue post-secondary degrees in psychology and a variety of specialization in the field.
+Students will acquire the foundational knowledge necessary to pursue post-secondary degrees in psychology and a variety of specializations in the field.
 The goals of this degree are to prepare students to identify research and statistical methods appropriate to psychology, to compare and contrast the major theoretical perspectives in psychology, and synthesize the relationships between biological and behavioral functions.

 Required Courses